When is a Trip is Canceled by the Captain?

 Cancelation Policy

-Of course, if you need to reschedule your appointment time, we will do our best to accommodate you.
+If you need to reschedule your appointment time, we will do our best to accommodate you.
 Make your request at least 72 hours before your scheduled appointment.

 Helpful Links